mixailche/permutation-decoding/README.md

 + `-out` - path to the output file
 + `-code` - type of the code; allowed values are:
   + `ebch` - construct a polar subcode of an EBCH code
+  + `ebch-perm` -construct a polar subcode of an EBCH code for permutationd decoding
   + `rand` - construct a randomized polar subcode
   + `rand-perm` - construct a randomized polar subcode for permutation decoding
 + `-len` - code length; integer, must be a power of 2